yusufalp/tipytip/README.md

 # Tipytip

 You have seen so many app that calculates tips for you.
-This one adds one more step and calculates what percentage was your tip was.
+This one adds one more step and calculates what percentage your tip was.

-Example: Let's say you usually pay 15% tip and todays cost was $60.
+Example: Let's say you usually pay 15% tip and today's cost was $60.
 That means you will pay $9 in tips.
 But you decided that you do not have much time to calculate and wanted to just give them $10.
 Later on that night, you wonder how much percentage did you tip.
 Now you can just calculate that.